NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 Determining from where to source a dependency is currently a somewhat-involved process: it helps to become familiar with searching the `nixpkgs` source for keywords, in addition to checking discussion platforms like [the official NixOS Discourse](https://discourse.nixos.org).
 :::

-We need the `Xlib.h` headers from the `X11` C package, the Nixpkgs derivation for which is `libX11`, available in the `xorg` package set.
+You will need the `Xlib.h` headers from the `X11` C package, the Nixpkgs derivation for which is `libX11`, available in the `xorg` package set.
 The `Xlib` headers in turn live in the `dev` output of `xorg.libX11`.
-We'll add this to our derivation's input attribute set and to `buildInputs`:
+Add this to your derivation's input attribute set and to `buildInputs`:

 ```nix
 # icat.nix